isabella232/dynamic-media-classic.en-1/help/psd-files.md

   * **Extend Layers To Background Size** - Extends the size of ripped image layers to the size of the background layer.

   * **Layer Naming** - Layers in the PSD file are uploaded as separate images.
-To name these images in Dynamic Media Classic, choose from the following options:
+To name these images in Adobe Dynamic Media Classic, choose from the following options:

     * **Layer Name** - Names the images after their layer names in the PSD file.
 For example, a layer named Price Tag in the original PSD file becomes an image named Price Tag.
 However, if the layer names in the PSD file are default Photoshop layer names (Background, Layer 1, Layer 2, and so on), the images are named after their layer numbers in the PSD file, not their default layer names.